Thinkmill/monorepo/GETTING_STARTED.md

 export default Index;
 ```

+After performing the setup, ensure the Next.js app is running by executing `yarn dev` and visiting `http://localhost:3000` on your browser.

 If everything works well, you should see your custom button!

-After performing the setup, ensure the Next.js app is running by executing `yarn dev` and visiting `http://localhost:3000` on your browser.

-### Adding `@monorepo-starter/simple-server`
+---

 ### Adding `@monorepo-starter/graphql-api`